SundayMba/Computer_Fundamental-Exercise/README.md

 # Computer_Fundamental-Exercise
-solutions for exercises found in computer fundamental book - practice makes perfect
+solutions for exercises found in computer fundamental book